yuja/jj/docs/install-and-setup.md

 `--from`, and `--to`.

-Dynamic completions are not the default/only option since the underlying engine [is still labelled unstable][clap].
+Dynamic completions are not the default/only option since the underlying engine [is still labeled unstable][clap].
 We expect to transition to them as the default once the engine is stabilized.
 Please let us know if you encounter any issues with dynamic completions.